GatiAher/lagaan-football-pool-app/README.md

 - Login, Logout, Sign-Up, User Authentication
 - Dynamic Design -- looks good on all screens
+- Keeps track of current week (changes on Sunday @ 1pm)
 - NFL Games Page
   - See game schedule by week
   - See outcomes of matches